Since the world began, it's the eternal question that gnaws at living beings.

 Arm yourself with patience

-I know, it's not the most fun thing to do and winter accentuates the desire for sweet moments to share.
-But it is essential in any new relationship to learn to know each other deeply at the risk of giving the other the feeling of filling a void and being interchangeable.
-The idea here is to take the time to create honest communication and build mutual trust.
+I know, it's not the most enjoyable thing to do and winter amplifies the desire for soft shared moments.
+But in any new relationship, it is essential to take time to get to know each other deeply, at the risk of giving the other person the feeling that they are filling a void and are interchangeable.
+The idea here is to take time to build honest communication and mutual trust.

 GREEN FLAG